KILTprotocol/portablegabi-tutorial/src/4_revocation.md

 ## Example

-In order to revoke a credential, the attester needs her key pair, the witness of credential she wants to revoke (created in `issueAttestation`) and the accumulator.
+In order to revoke a credential, the attester needs their key pair, the witness of credential they want to revoke (created in `issueAttestation`) and the accumulator.

 ```js
 const portablegabi = require("@KILTprotocol/portablegabi")